-How The Invention Of The Mini Skirt Shook Up The 1960s
+How The Mini Skirt Shook Up 1960s Style

 Introducing the miniskirt.
 It’s kind of hard to believe that a piece of clothing could have such a big impact on youth culture and society in general.
 The miniskirt was more than just a skirt that laid a few inches above the knee, it was symbol of youth, sexuality, and power.
 At the time young people were sick of not having their voices heard and having to fit into a certain mold.

 Problem: Young Women Who Felt Like Old Ladies

 For young women fashion was boring and made you feel like an old lady instead of like a fox.
 The miniskirt was a statement to society and "the man" that they could no longer be in a sense controlled giving women the power to express themselves.
 The miniskirt also allowed women to embrace their sexuality.
 For once women got to show a little more skin and was embraced by their culture for it.

 We have fashion designer Mary Quant to thank for for bringing us the the Mod era and more importantly the miniskirt.
 As made up as this may sound the miniskirt was actually named after Mary's favorite car, the Mini Cooper.
 The shortened hemline made the girls go crazy for these threads and the guys go crazy for the girls, I mean who could keep their eyes off of some foxes walking down the street showing leg?
 Certainly not the hunks in the 60s.

 Legs As A Fashion Statement, A Personal Statement, And A Political Statement